 Greek feta cheese pastries are a light and fluffy traditional Greek snack usually enjoyed by Greeks mid-morning purchased from street vendors or made by their parents.
 I’m vegan so don’t eat them but as always I like to share diverse dishes enjoyed by the family.

-Easy to bake and fun for all the family to make and eat, they would also make a fantastic starter or as canapés at a dinner party.
+Easy to bake and fun for all the family to make and eat, they would also make a pleasing starter or canapé at dinner parties.

 250g feta cheese (crumbled)

 250g of unsalted anari cheese (soft Cyprus cheese) or ricotta cheese

 1 small handful of fresh mint, finely chopped or 1 tablespoon of dried mint

 400 g or 17 sheets of filo pastry

 225g unsalted butter, melted